NickHoulding/csci_404_final_project/README.md

 # Comprehensive Walkthrough

-For a comprehensive walkthrough of the Retrieval-Augmented Generation (RAG) pipeline, including full retrieval and generation evaluation and analysis, see `rag_chatbot_walkthrough.ipynb`.
+For a comprehensive walkthrough of the Retrieval-Augmented Generation (RAG) pipeline, including full retrieval and generation evaluation and analysis, see `/colab`, upload the notebook into Google Colab, and follow the setup directions.

 ---